LearnShareRefine/LearnShareRefine.github.io/_posts/2021-08-07-Retrenchment-&-Vacancies-In-Singapore.md

 ![Output 5](https://user-images.githubusercontent.com/85727619/128601787-7336fb31-f378-4863-ae93-dcc980e98c2f.jpg)

-Still a big gap of vacancy unfilled despite sharp increase in retrenchment?
+Seems like there was quite a number of vacancies unfilled despite sharp increase in retrenchment?

-Let's see where in service industry does the unfilled vacancies lie.
+Let's see where in service industry do the unfilled vacancies lie.

 ```python
 df_vacant_services = df_vacant["industry1"]=="services"